lakejs/lake/README.md

 * jsDelivr: https://www.jsdelivr.com/package/npm/lakelib?path=dist&tab=files
 * UNPKG: https://unpkg.com/browse/lakelib@latest/dist/

-Note: `lake.min.js` is not built with CodeMirror, so addtioanaly including `codemirror.min.js` to your page is needed.
-But if you do not need the code block feature, there is no need to include external CodeMirror file, just set the global variable to null.
+Note: `lake.min.js` is not built with CodeMirror, so if you need the code block feature, addtioanaly including `codemirror.min.js` to your page is needed.
+But if you do not need it, there is no need to include external CodeMirror file.
 To find out more, take a look at the [IIFE example](https://github.com/lakejs/lake/blob/master/examples/iife.html) and [Rollup configuration](https://github.com/lakejs/lake/blob/master/rollup.config.mjs).

 #### Downloading Lake using npm